New Mexico judge denies lab workers' claim in vaccine fight - KESQ

 Associated Press

 ALBUQUERQUE, N.M.
 (AP) — A New Mexico judge has denied a request by dozens of scientists and others at Los Alamos National Laboratory who sought to block a vaccine mandate.
 Workers risk being fired if they don’t comply with the lab’s Friday afternoon deadline.
-The case comes as New Mexico extends its mask mandate for indoor spaces.
+It’s possible an appeal could be filed pending more proceedings on the merits of the case.
+New Mexico has extended its indoor mask mandate.
 While the vaccination rate among adults in New Mexico hovers around 71.5%, the rate among lab employees is much higher.
-Still, 114 workers sued, saying the mandate violates their constitutional rights and that lab management has created a hostile work environment.
+Still, 114 workers sued, saying the mandate violates their constitutional rights and that management has created a hostile work environment.
 Attorneys for the lab argued that being vaccinated is a condition of working there.